wesl-ee/gmod-streamstage/README.md

 A number of features are touted here which set this apart visualizer from other options in the Steam Workshop:

-- Simplicity
+- Visual simplicity and smooth playback
-- 3D audio
+- 3D audio (where supported) for positional audio
 - Global audio/video synchronization between multiple visualizers
-- Reliable interface for admin control
+- Reliable, chat-based interface for admin control

 Commands
 --------

-As an admin you may issue the following commands through (global) chat:
+As an admin you may issue the following commands through (global) chat.
+Parameters listed in *[Brackets]* are optional.

 ### Loading a Stream

-Command: */loadstream [URL]*
+Command: `/loadstream *URL*`

-Loads and plays [URL] across all visualizers; defaults to *stream_url* cvar if not specified
+Loads and plays [URL] across all visualizers; defaults to the `stream_url` cvar if not specified within the command itself.

 ### Stopping a Stream

-Command: */stopstream*
+Command: `/stopstream`

-Stops audio / video from all visualizers
+Stops audio / video from all visualizers.

 Contributing / Source Code
 --------------------------